 Deepmind is owned by Alphabet Inc. and is one of the leaders in Artificial intelligence.
 Some of the biggest breakthroughs in the last few years came from Deepmind, like Alphazero, Alphafold, and Alphatensor and AlphaProteo.
 Their LLM Gemini is also one of the top models.

-Qwen is a chinese AI lab that creates open source language models.
-They release very good small open source models and released the first open source reasoning model QwQ.
+Alibaba has a chinese AI lab that creates open source language models.
+They release very good open source models and released the first open source reasoning model QwQ.
+Their current model seres Qwen 3 is leading in their size classes.

 OpenAi is most famous for its Language models.
-From GPT-2 up to the upcoming one GPT-4.
-They also were first with text2image and are one of the leaders in AI research.
+From GPT-2 up to GPT-5.
+They also were first with text2image and are one of the top AI labs.

-Meta is not only the biggest player in the VR space but plays also an important part in AI research and pushes the limit of what XR hardware and software can do.
-They recently started to open-source a lot of different kinds of AI Models for language and vision.
+Meta is not only the biggest player in the VR space but plays also a part in AI research and pushes the limit of what XR hardware and software can do.
+They recently to open-source a lot of different kinds of AI Models for language and vision including their SAM models.

-Mistral AI is a new French AI startup that is developing open-source language models that are trained on a lot of data, which makes them very powerful at a small scale.
+Mistral AI is a French AI startup that is developing language models that are trained on european data, which makes them very interesting for local companies.

-Anthropic is a quite new AI company that developed the LLM Claude.
+Anthropic is a AI company that developed the LLM Claude.
 The CEO is Dario Amodei, who worked in leading positions at Google and OpenAI for years.
+The company has a strong focus on AI safety and interpretability research.

-DeepSeek is a chinese AI lab that mostly releases open source models that are highly competitive and often state of the art.
+DeepSeek is another chinese AI lab that mostly releases open source models that are highly competitive and often close to state of the art.
 They also were one of the first to replicate the o1 reasoning technique.

 Top AI Models for Different Areas